sf-wdi-41/schedule/git-review.md

 __What are remotes?__

 They are links to other repositories.
 They allow you to share code.

-__What if I accidentally add a file to a commit?__

-If you haven't committed the file yet: `git rm filename.ext --cached`

-__...what if I committed the file?__

-Then you can just create a new commit (recommended) or:
-- Rollback the commit and then remove it:
-`git reset --soft commit_hash; git rm filename.ext --cached`
-- Delete the file and amend the commit:
-`git commit --amend -m "Commit message."`

 __I have a ton of commits on this branch.
 Can I squash them into one?__